We Outside! 5 Summer Music Tours In 2024

 Usher – World Tour

-Dates for Usher’s world tour haven’t been revealed yet, but we know the tour begins on February 11, during this year’s Super Bowl, and will stop at the Lovers & Friends festival on May 4 in Vegas.
+Dates for Usher’s world tour haven’t been revealed yet, but we know the tour begins Feb.
+11, during this year’s Super Bowl, and will stop at the Lovers & Friends festival May 4 in Vegas.

 Janet Jackson – Together Again Tour